Robust Confidence Intervals for Meta-Regression with Interaction Effects: Introduction

-The methodological aim of this work is to determine the performance of confidence intervals based on the seven covariance estimators $\textbf{HC}_0-\textbf{HC}_5$ and $\textbf{KH}$ in extensive simulations.
+The methodological aim of this work is to determine the performance of confidence intervals based on the seven covariance estimators $\bf{HC}_0-\bf{HC}_5$ and $\bf{HKSJ}$ in extensive simulations.
 On the one hand, it is investigated whether the confidence intervals of a single moderator's coefficient perform different in presence of an interaction.
 On the other hand, confidence intervals for the interaction coefficient itself are considered.
-For this more complex models it is of interest whether the estimators have the same properties as in the univariate model.
-The focus was additionally set on situations where the $\textbf{KH}$ estimator does not perform the best among the considered estimators.
+For these more complex models it is of interest whether the estimators have the same properties as in the univariate model.
+Furthermore, we check how introducing non-normal distributions for the random effects influences results, similar to \cite{welzpauly2020}.
+The focus was additionally set on situations where the ${\bf KH}$ estimator does not perform the best among the considered estimators.

-The work is structured as follows.
-In Section \ref{sec:exa} the motivating example, a cardiological study by \textcite{kimmoun2021} regarding acute heart failure, is introduced and re-analyzed.
-It is explained why it can be essential to consider models with more than one moderator and interaction.
-The statistical methods used in the example and for the simulation study are presented in Section \ref{sec:methods}.
-These include the mixed-effects meta-regression model in general, seven covariance estimators, estimators for model parameters, estimators for the mean difference and confidence intervals.
-The set-up of the simulation study is explained in Section~\ref{sec:setup} and the obtained results are presented and discussed in Section~\ref{sec:simres}.
-In Section \ref{sec:discussion} conclusions from the analysis are drawn and an outlook on further research is given.